Skip to main content

 The Bottom Line

-Wasting $2,913 a year on food you never eat is not inevitable — it is a habit, and habits can change.
-Whether you start with a simple meal plan, a better storage routine, or a tool like ChefsPantry that automates the hard parts, every step you take keeps food on your plate instead of in the trash.
+Food waste is not inevitable.
+Whether you start with a simple meal plan, a better storage routine, or a kitchen inventory, every practical step can help keep purchased food in use instead of in the trash.

 Your wallet — and the planet — will thank you.